-Homeowners are generally required to provide a place that is free or reasonably free of danger for guests onto a property.
-They may generally be held responsible for injuries caused by negligence in failing to maintain the property in a reasonably safe condition.
-So what should homeowners know about a home-improvement or construction contractor getting injured?
+Homeowners are generally required to provide a place free from danger to guests on a property.
+Under premises liability laws, property owners may generally be held responsible for injuries caused by negligence in failing to maintain the property in a reasonably safe condition.
+So, what should you know about a home improvement or construction contractor getting injured?

-Although contractors are on a person's property in a professional capacity, homeowners still owe them a duty to reasonably maintain the property.
-For the purposes of homeowner liability, injured parties are grouped into three categories, each of which are owed varying levels of care: invitees, licensees, and trespassers.
+Although contractors are on your property in a professional capacity, you still owe them a duty to reasonably maintain the property.
+In some states, injured parties are grouped into three categories, each of which is owed varying levels of care:

-Contractors are generally considered to be invitees, which include visitors on a property for business purposes (such as workers or customers in a store).
-Homeowners owe the highest degree of care to this group of visitors, including a duty to repair known dangers and inspect for undiscovered hazards in areas an invitee may have access.
+Contractors are generally considered invitees, including visitors on a property for business purposes (such as workers or customers in a store).
+Homeowners owe this group of visitors the highest degree of care, including a duty to repair known dangers and inspect for undiscovered hazards in areas an invitee may have access to.

 If a contractor is injured because of a condition that the homeowner would reasonably have been expected to discover and correct, the homeowner may be liable for negligence in a personal injury lawsuit.

 Homeowners may pay thousands of dollars to have their roof fixed, their interior painted, or an addition put onto their home.
-In addition to the money spent on a project, they also have to live with the results or pay more money to get it fixed later on.
-Therefore, they may choose to exercise some sort of control over how a project is completed.
+To ensure things are done right, homeowners may choose to exercise control over how a project is completed.

-However, making the choice to oversee some or all of a project might make a homeowner liable for anything that happens to a worker while it is ongoing.
+However, choosing to oversee some or all of a project might make a homeowner liable for anything that happens to a worker on the job site.
 This is because the person or entity in control of how or when a contractor works may be liable for the safety of those workers.

-A homeowner’s insurance policy may protect against personal injury liability, in certain instance.
-Individual policies vary, and some homeowner’s policies provide coverage for accidents and injury claims, including those by contractors.
+A homeowner’s insurance policy may protect against personal injury liability.
+Individual policies vary, and some homeowner’s policies cover accidents and injury claims, including injuries for construction industry contractors.

-A contractor’s injury may also be covered by the contractor's own insurance.
-If the contractor is working as an employee of a larger company or contractor, he or she may be covered by worker’s compensation.
-Contractors may also have other forms of insurance coverage that may provide coverage for injuries sustained by the contractors themselves, or a contractor's employees and subcontractors.
+A contractor’s injury may also be covered by their own insurance.
+If a contractor works as an employee of a larger company, they may be covered by worker’s compensation.
+Contractors may also have other forms of insurance coverage that may provide coverage for their own injuries or injuries to employees and subcontractors.